What is Lease Purchase?

 ✘ Regularly changing your vehicle

-The agreements differ once all of the monthly payments have been made.
-PCP allows you to hand the car back; there may be the option to trade it in for another vehicle; or you can make the final payment to own the car.
+Lease Purchase and PCP finance differ once all of the monthly payments have been made.
+PCP allows you to hand the car back.
+There may be the option to trade it in for another vehicle or you can make the final payment to own the car.

-With a Lease Purchase agreement, buying the van is mandatory, although there is usually the option to extend the lease or refinance the vehicle.
+With a Lease Purchase agreement, buying the car is mandatory, although there is usually the option to extend the lease or refinance the vehicle.

-Leasing, or Personal Contract Hire, is simply a long-term form of vehicle hire.
-You pay an advance payment, and then a series of identical monthly payments.
+Leasing, also know as Personal Contract Hire, is simply a long-term form of vehicle hire.
+You pay an advance payment and then a series of identical monthly payments.
 At the end, you hand the car back without the need to find any additional money.
 There's no option to own the vehicle.

 Taking out a Lease Purchase agreement

-In theory, your deposit and monthly instalments cover the difference between the price of the vehicle that you’re buying and its value at the end of the agreement.
-The bigger the deposit that you pay, the lower your monthly instalments will be.
+In theory, your deposit and monthly instalments cover the difference between the price of the vehicle you’re buying and its value at the end of the agreement.
+The bigger the deposit, the lower your monthly instalments.

-However, because you're committing to buy the vehicle at the end and pay the full cost of the van (plus interest), many lenders are happy to increase or decrease the balloon payment so that the monthly payments fit your budget.
+However, because you're committing to buy the vehicle at the end and pay the full cost of the car (plus interest), many lenders are happy to increase or decrease the balloon payment.

 It’s usually possible to refinance the car to cover the payment, but there’s no cast-iron guarantee that this will raise the money required.
-You may also be able to extend the Lease Purchase agreement and make another year’s worth of monthly payments, for example.
+You may also be able to extend the Lease Purchase agreement and make another year’s worth of monthly payments.

-You can settle the agreement early, but you’ll need to ask your finance company for a settlement fee - the amount that you still have to pay.
+You can settle a Lease Purchase agreement early, but you’ll need to ask your finance company for a settlement fee.
 This is likely to include penalty charges to cover some of the interest that you would have paid if you had continued to the end.

 If you miss a payment, then the vehicle can be seized and sold to cover the amount of money that’s owed.
 If it sells for less than your debt, then you’ll be responsible for making up the difference, including court costs.